webbdog28/ARMLab/lab2-azure-virtualmachines/step01-create-a-virtual-machine-part1/readme.md

 This first step is purposedly split in two, as provisioning a machine takes a several minutes, so making sure part 1 works before moving to part 2 will save you some time.

+Note: You will need to choose a unique storage account name in the parameters file or else there will be collisions.

 In the step 1 we will create four of the five different resources needed to create a virtual machine.

 The five resources we need to provision a VM are: